What is the cladding scandal and how does the Government intend to fix it?

 Under the plans, leaseholders in buildings between 11 metres and 18 metres tall will no longer have to take out loans to cover the costs of remediation work – despite no new money coming from the Treasury.

-Instead, developers have been told to agree to start contributing this year to cover the “full outstanding cost”.
+Instead, developers have been told to agree to start contributing this year to cover the “full outstanding cost”, which Mr Gove estimates to be £4 billion.

 – What do campaigners and MPs make of the news?

-A spokesman for the End Our Cladding Scandal said they welcomed the plans, but said Mr Gove’s talk needed to be backed by “tough action”.
+A spokesman for the End Our Cladding Scandal said they were “cautiously optimistic” over the plans, but noted the “devil is in the detail”.

+“It’s a welcome step in the right direction but there’s still a long road to travel,” he said.

 “The construction industry must also be made to fix the fire safety defects it has built into blocks owned by councils and housing associations,” he said.